ioannis1/euler/README.md

 -- COPYRIGHT (c) Ioannis Tambouras 2011-2013

-You may set the GUC variable euler.style='polar' to set output to polar coordinates, or to 'j' to display in cartisian coordinates without parenthesis, such as  1,2j .
+You may set the GUC variable euler.style='polar' to set output to polar coordinates, or to 'j' to display in Cartesian coordinates without parenthesis, such as  1,2j ; similarly, set it to 'i' to display in Cartesian with 'i' instead of 'j'.

 # constructors